-Dogs don’t learn well by being punished.
-It usually just makes them confused and scared to be hit, shouted at or sprayed with water.
+Dog obedience is not accomplished through punishment.
+Hitting, shouting at or spraying with water will only confuse the dog.
 They rarely make the connection, even if we think it is obvious what they have done wrong.
-A dog that chewed your favourite pair of shoes and looks guilty is just responding to your angry voice and is scared when you shout.
+A dog that chewed your favorite pair of shoes and looks guilty is just responding to your angry voice and is scared when you shout.
 If your dog is doing something you need him to stop doing, clap your hands as a distractor and get him into another activity.
 And pick up those shoes if you have a curious puppy exploring!
 Dogs are like toddlers, they will put just about anything into their mouths, so puppy proofing your house or setting your dog up in a playpen when you can’t supervise is more appropriate than expecting him to know the difference between your leather boots and his chew toys.

 What to Use as Rewards

 If your dog loves food, training will be incredibly easy.
 Treats can be anything from a small piece of liver treat, bbq chicken, raw carrot or even just his regular dry food.
 If your dog isn’t that motivated, do your training before mealtimes.
 The ideal way to train your dog is to use his daily ration of food throughout the day to train with.
 Just put it into a ziplock bag, then take it with you on walks so you can reward positive interactions, get his attention and train him to heel.

 Dogs are also rewarded by eye contact and attention.
 So if your dog is jumping up on you or barking for attention, do not look at him and ignore him until he is calm again.

 The key to achieving dog obedience is to catch your puppy in those moments when he is being ‘good’.
 Similar to kids, if tantrums are what get your attention, it is likely they will act up more.
 If they receive praise and attention when they are quietly playing with their toys or sitting on their bed, they will perform more of these behaviors.